 *Yodeling music study requires some German language expertise.
 Ishii taught himself German.
 (He also immersed himself in Bavarian culture and enjoys sausage and fine beer everyday.)

 *Yodeling is most appreciated in Bavaria and Switzerland.
 Ishii convinced his family to send him to Germany to perfect his skills as a mechanical engineer.
 He broke into the music scene with a performance at a Beer Hall in Zurich, Switzerland and never looked back.

--The results of his efforts are amazing. he's made a fine living in Europe as an entertainer and recording star.
-Ishii married a lovely German Women and had five children with her.
+-The results of his efforts are amazing.
+He's made a fine living in Europe as an entertainer and recording star.
+Ishii married a lovely German woman and had five children with her.
 To this day he remains one of the top five most famous Japanese people in Germany.
 Skilled yodelers are becoming scarce even in Bavaria.
-(Ishii status in Germany might be described as a National Treasure.)
+(Ishii's status in Germany might be described as a National Treasure.)

 -Take-aways from Takeo Ishii:

 *Find a way to achieve your dreams with effort and courage.

 *It's never too late to embrace new technology available to everyone.
 Takeo Ishii's Chicken Attack YouTube video might be considered silly.
 Never the less it has already introduced Japan's Greatest Yodeler to millions globally.

 *It looks like Takeo Ishii had a lot of fun making the short musical farce.
 Fame, fortune and fun as a yodeler.
 Thanks for the inspiration Takeo.